-QHP issuers will be expected to confirm the accuracy of the display of their marketing and enrollment materials during carrier ratification (the validation of plan data in Washington Healthplanfinder).
+Issuers will be expected to confirm the accuracy of the display of their marketing and enrollment materials during issuer ratification (the validation of plan data in Washington Healthplanfinder).

 Marketing materials will not be displayed on Washington Healthplanfinder if they do not conform to the standards set through this criterion.